clivetong/Talks/NetConf2024/README.md

 ### Object stack allocation

-If escape analysis proves that the lifetime is constrained by the lifetime of the stack frame, then allocate of the stack
+If escape analysis proves that the lifetime is constrained by the lifetime of the stack frame, then allocate on the stack

-- possibly field promotion
+- possible field promotion
 - aggressive optimization

 (see example in talk of allocating a rectangle, and everyting is optimized away)